michal-krzyzowski/bak/README.md

 # bak
 Simple backup script for files and directories in Linux, making the backup creation quicker than `cp -r filename filename.bak`.
-The only added value is making the process quicker.
+The added value is just making the process quicker.